mmitropolitsky/SpringBootArchitecture/README.md

 * **System Architects** - [Phil Webb](https://spring.io/team/pwebb) is the lead architect of the Spring Boot project.
 Along with his colleagues at Pivotal, they are the ones forming the architecture of the framework.

-* **Courses and instructors** - Even though these stakeholders can fit in the *Communicators category*, our team has decided they deserve a separate one.
-There are plenty of tutorials, courses and instructors that are involved not only with communicating Spring Boot, but also helping the Java community integrate the project within their own applications.
+* **Courses and instructors** - there are plenty of tutorials, courses and instructors that are helping the Java community integrate the project within their own applications.
 Some examples are
 [Ken Kousen](https://learning.oreilly.com/live-training/courses/reactive-spring-and-spring-boot/0636920233435/),
 [Udemy](https://www.udemy.com/topic/spring-boot/),
 [Baeldung](https://courses.baeldung.com/p/rest-with-spring-the-certification-class?affcode=22136_bkwjs9xa)